hamk-uas/datacube-storage-lab/README.md

 # datacube-storage-lab

 There is a need to evaluate storage systems (for the authors of this repository, mainly those available on CSC – IT Center for Science, Finland supercomputer Puhti) and storage formats for multi-terabyte spatial data modalities for training and serving of machine learning (ML) models operating on multimodal geodata patch time series.
-In the present repository we provide Python code for intake of such data from external sources, for format conversion, and for benchmarking alternative storage systems and formats.
+In the present repository we provide Python code for intake of such data from external sources, for format conversion, and for benchmarking alternative storage systems and formats, concentrating on Sentinel 2 Level-1C data.

 Data storage benchmark process diagram: